Wednesday, November 29, 2017

 The first replacement Automatic Voltage Regulator

 Our friend Matt Myren refers to The Lottery as the 'Idiot tax.'
 We apparently have our own version of the 'Idiot Tax' on Perry.
 Basically, it's the extra money (and time) we spend because we are too optimistic about how well any given boat project will go (and consequently how long it will take and cost).
-But moreso, we really need to learn that if it ain't (completely) broke, don't try to fix it.
+But more so, we really need to learn that if it ain't (completely) broke, don't try to fix it.

 Monday, November 13, 2017